katarinagresova/DSIB01_2021/preprocessing/quality.md

 ### Per base sequence quality

 With FastQC we can use the per base sequence quality plot to check the base quality of the reads.
+On the x-axis are the base position in the read.
+In this example, the sample contains reads that are up to 44 bp long.
+For each position, a boxplot is drawn with:

+- the median value, represented by the central red line
+- the inter-quartile range (25-75%), represented by the yellow box
+- the 10% and 90% values in the upper and lower whiskers
+- the mean quality, represented by the blue line

+The y-axis shows the quality scores.
+The higher the score, the better the base call.
+The background of the graph divides the y-axis into very good quality scores (green), scores of reasonable quality (orange), and reads of poor quality (red).

 ### Adapter Content